Photo-induced directional transport in extended SSH chains: Model and theoretical formulation

 When a finite bias voltage is applied between the source and drain electrodes, an electrostatic potential develops across the system, modifying the on-site energies of each of the sites, while those in the electrodes remain unaffected~\cite{10.1063/1.1539863}.
 This spatial variation in potential can be incorporated into the system Hamiltonian through the voltage-dependent on-site energy term, which is typically decomposed into two components as

-where \( \epsilon_n^0 \) is the voltage-independent contribution arising from the intrinsic properties of the material, which may be either randomly or deterministically disordered.
-The voltage-dependent component \( \epsilon_n(V) \) accounts for the influence of the applied bias, including both the bare electric field and screening effects due to electron redistribution.
+where \( \epsilon_{n,\alpha}^0 \) is the voltage-independent contribution arising from the intrinsic properties of the material, which may be either randomly or deterministically disordered.
+The voltage-dependent component \( \epsilon_{n,\alpha}({\mathcal V}) \) accounts for the influence of the applied bias, including both the bare electric field and screening effects due to electron redistribution.

-In the absence of significant screening, \( \epsilon_n(V) \) generally follows a linear variation along the transport direction within the molecular region, while remaining constant across the transverse direction.
+In the absence of significant screening, \( \epsilon_{n,\alpha}({\mathcal V}) \) generally follows a linear variation along the transport direction within the molecular region, while remaining constant across the transverse direction.
 Although various forms of potential profiles have been considered in the literature, the linear profile remains the most widely used due to its simplicity and reasonable physical approximation~\cite{10.1063/1.1539863,Guo2016ls,Saha2019,Majhi2022}.
 In this work, we also adopt a linear potential profile across the central system.
+For a linear bias profile ${\mathcal V}$, the on-site potential is given by